 Domain Objects Or Domain Objects with Hibernate Annotations.

-NOTE: As of CSM v.4.1, the Hibernate annotations and @Filter annotations are supported with the Instance Level Security feature.
+NOTE: Since CSM v.4.1, the Hibernate annotations and @Filter annotations are supported with the Instance Level Security feature.

 In the case of an SDK generated system, there are two jar files generated containing the Hibernate and Domain Objects separately.
 In this case, both of these files have to be uploaded.